carpentries-lab/metagenomics-R/_episodes/02-datatypes.md

 ~~~
 {: .output}

-No matter how complicated our analysis can become, all data in R will be allocated as one of this
+No matter how complicated our analysis can be, all data in R will belong to one of these
 five data types.
-On their own, data types are important because we want to know "who is who, and
+Data types are important because we want to know "who is who, and
 what is what".
 But this concept will help us learn one of the most powerful tools in R, which is
-the manipulation of different types of data at the same time in a data-frame.
+the manipulation of diverse types of data together in what is called a **data-frame**.

 ## Data structures

 Besides the data types, there are different ways of organizing the data in R called *data structures*.
-The basic data structure is the *vector*, which is a sequence of data of the same type.
+The simple data structure is the *vector*, which is a sequence of data of the same type.
 We can create a vector with the function `c()`.
 ~~~
 > char_vector <- c("a", "a", "b", "b", "c", "c")
 > typeof(char_vector)